ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 ESC connects to pin 7.
 The throttle servo or ESC for the main rotor motor connects to pin 8.

-Check the docs for your selected flight controller but most require a separate power supply to the servo rail to power your servos at their appropriate rated voltage.
+Check the docs for your selected autopilot but most require a separate power supply to the servo rail to power your servos at their appropriate rated voltage.

-Connect telemetry radios, GPS/compass module, power to flight controller itself, and any other peripherals as per the instructions in the owners manual for the unit.
+Connect telemetry radios, GPS/compass module, power to autopilot itself, and any other peripherals as per the instructions in the owners manual for the unit.

 RC Calibration